FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish_api.md

     ```
     Access updated.
     ```
-If you wish, you can verify this in the upload page by clicking **EDIT UPLOAD MEMBERS**, which will look like similar to:
+If you wish, you can verify this in the upload page by clicking **EDIT UPLOAD MEMBERS**, which will look similar to:

 <!-- markdownlint-disable MD033 -->
 <div style="text-align: center;">